slingamn/namespaced-openvpn/README.md

 On Linux, this attack already has an effective mitigation: the sysctl options `net.ipv4.conf.*.rp_filter`, when set to `1` (as is the default in many distributions), will drop incoming packets with "asymmetric routes" (such as the attacker's probes, which come in on `eth0` but whose replies would go out on `tun0`).

+[CVE-2019-14899](https://seclists.org/oss-sec/2019/q4/122) is a similar attack based on asymmetric routing (and hence is similarly mitigated by `rp_filter`).
+The attacker sends packets to the physical interface with source IPs in the private VPN space, then monitors the replies from the VPN interface, which disclose information about the state of its TCP/IP stack (including the IP address and TCP sequence numbers, which can then be used for data injection).

 ### IPv6 leaks

 "IPv6 leaks" are a fairly trivial problem: on a dual-stack system, changing the default route for IPv4 has no effect on the IPv6 stack, so applications will continue to route their IPv6 traffic over the physical interface.
 Despite the straightforward nature of the issue, its incidence in the wild is apparently high: [Perta et al., 2015](https://www.eecs.qmul.ac.uk/~hamed/papers/PETS2015VPN.pdf) discuss the scope of the problem.